nikukyugamer/simple-ga-reporting/README.md

     - offset
     - quota_user
     - segment_id
-        - `segment` is the conbination of filters actually, so you can use 'filters' as alternative way
+        - `segment` is the same as conbination of filters, so you can use 'filters' as alternative way

 # Development
 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.